Gowiem/terraform-workshops/intermediate-terraform/examples/planning/README.md

 ------------------------------------------------------------------------

-This plan was saved to: plan.out
+This plan was saved to: run.plan

 To perform exactly these actions, run the following command to apply:
-    terraform apply "plan.out"
+    terraform apply "run.plan"
 ```

 back to tim, so we'll put his changes in place before jane actually applies hers